-You can use the Announcements item in Moodle to create announcements that are displayed in Moodle as well as sent to the students in the course.
+You can use the "Announcements" forum to create messages that are displayed in Moodle as well as sent to the students in the course.
 Every course is created with a Announcements item in the top block.
 Adding a new topic will create a post in the Announcements, add an entry to the "Latest News" block in Moodle, and email your students.

 Remember that any Announcements you make will get emailed to your students (even test posts!).